 The Health Information Portability and Accountability Act, or HIPAA, is a federal law that created a set of national standards to appropriately balance the privacy and disclosure of patients’ medical records and personal information .These safeguards help assure the necessary confidentiality and accessibility that is needed to provide care.
 For more information regarding HIPAA, visit the Dept. of Health and Human Services website: http://www.hhs.gov/ocr/privacy/hipaa/understanding/

 Sound Options | Notice of Privacy Practices

-When you begin services with Sound Options, clients and family are provided with a Notice of Privacy Practices, which is also always available on the Sound Options website: Notice of Privacy Practices This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
+When you begin services with Sound Options, clients and family are provided with a Notice of Privacy Practices, which is also always available here.
+This notice describes how medical information about you may be used and disclosed and how you can get access to this information.